 To remember when your aloe vera plant needs to be watered, you’ll either want to pick one day of each month to water it, such as the first of the month, or you’ll need to keep track of when you watered your aloe vera.

-If you’re using a gritty mix, the water will find its way into each crack and crevice, where are with potting and or cactus soil, they tend to get compacted, making the soil seem as though it’s all wet, when in fact the middle of the soil, is still dry.
+If you’re using a gritty mix, the water will find its way into each crack and crevice, whereas, with potting and or cactus soil, they tend to get compacted, making the soil seem as though it’s all wet, when in fact the middle of the soil, is still dry.

 When you’re giving your aloe vera a drink, you’ll want to give them a very deep drink.
 If you’re using gritty soil or cactus soil, you’ll want to make sure the water flows thoroughly out of the drainage hole.